 C. Shared or Departmental Use Computer Standard

-Computers that have been designated for shared or departmental use will be deployed by request only.
+Computers that have been designated for shared or departmental use will be deployed by supervisor request only.
 All such requests are subject to the current availability of resources and will be evaluated by the following process.
-When a request for shared or departmental use computer is turned in via a work order, OIT will request the following information:
+When a request for shared or departmental use computer is turned in via a work order, OIT will request the following information from the supervisor who placed the request:

-If the computer placement is validated and intended use is approved by the College, OIT will deploy additional department or shared use computers with a standardized ratio that is based on the answers to questions three and four above.
+If the computer placement request is validated and the intended use is approved by the College, OIT will deploy additional department or shared use computers based on validation of the answers provided to the questions above.

-OIT will also request the above information to assess and evaluate current shared or departmental use computers which were deployed before this validation standard or process was in place.
+OIT will also request the above information to assess and evaluate current shared or departmental use computers as appropriate or needed.

 D. Computer Deployment Procedure

 Based on this standard, the OIT team will create a deployment schedule for all new computer hardware that is purchased by the college.
-When a computer resource is designated to a specific individual, once the new computer has been deployed, the end-user’s current computer will be returned to OIT.
-All data on the returned computer will be securely destroyed within two weeks.
+When a computer resource is designated to a specific individual, once the new computer has been deployed, the end-user’s previous computer will be returned to OIT.
+All data on the returned computer will be securely destroyed unless otherwise requested within two weeks of the date the new computer resources was deployed.

 E. Notification and Deployment Process

-Once an end-user’s computer has been assessed and scheduled for replacement, OIT will notify the individual and his/her supervisor by email when his/her new hardware has been received.
-After the initial email notification has been sent, OIT will continue to send reminder notifications to the user and his/her supervisor every week until an agreed up on deployment date for the new computer has been set.
-With the exception of the summer months, after the first email notification has been sent, if the end-user has not successfully scheduled the deployment of their new computer with OIT within four weeks, OIT will deploy that hardware to the next scheduled hardware recipient in the queue.
+Once an end-user’s computer has been assessed and scheduled for replacement, OIT will notify the individual when their new hardware is ready to be deployed.
+After the initial email notification has been sent, OIT will continue to send reminder notifications to the user and their supervisor every two weeks until an agreed upon deployment date for the new computer has been set.
+With the exception of the summer months, after the first email notification has been sent, if the end-user has not successfully scheduled the deployment of their new computer with OIT within two months, OIT reserves the right to deploy that hardware to the next scheduled hardware recipient in the queue.
 OIT will attempt redeployment of a new computer with the end-user who was unresponsive the next time new hardware is received.

 F. Computer Hardware Tracking

 Computers, including all data stored on College-owned hardware, are the property of the College.
 Laptops may be taken home temporarily for work-usage purposes.
-College-owned hardware cannot be removed from College campuses or locations without express, written permission.
+College-owned hardware, other than laptops or mobile devices, cannot be removed from College campuses or locations without documented approval and permission from supervisors.

 V. Responsibility for Implementation